dheero/OBF.github.io/wiki/Minutes:2009_ConfCall.md

             -   Consider possibility of moving code mirroring to public (code.google.com; etc)

+3. BOSC 2010 - held with ISMB2010 in Boston, MA, USA
+4. Hackathons 2010 (Tokyo hackathon in Feb 2010)
-3. Additional topics proposed by community
+5. Additional topics proposed by community